 - In a large bowl, add the peanut butter, coconut sugar, vanilla extract, and flax eggs.
 Stir to combine.

-- Leave cookies on the cookie sheet to cool for about 10 minutes, then remove and place each onto a cooling rack.
+- Remove from the oven and leave the cookies on the cookie sheet to cool for about 10 minutes.
+After the resting time has passed, using a spatula, carefully transfer each cookie to a cooling rack.

 Recipe Notes: